IEW Student Global Research Symposium

 About

-This competition is based upon but is not affiliated with the 3-Minute Thesis format was founded by The University of Queensland in 2008.
-3MT is not an exercise in trivializing or ‘dumbing-down' research but challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.
+This competition is based upon but is not affiliated with the 3-Minute Thesis format created by The University of Queensland in 2008.
+3MT is not an exercise in trivializing or ‘dumbing-down' research.
+Still, it challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.

-During IEW, this Student Global Research Symposium: Rapid Presentation Thesis Competition gives students of all levels a chance to share their internationally focused research and creative activity in a very short presentation format to effectively and concisely share their project of research.
+During IEW, this Student Global Research Symposium: Global Research Challenge: Present Your Research in Minutes allows students of all levels a chance to share their research and creative activity with Global Impact in a presentation format which effectively and concisely shares their project of research.

 Rules

-- A single static PowerPoint slide is requested (no slide transitions, animations or 'movement' of any description, the slide is to be presented from the beginning of the oration).
+• A single static PowerPoint slide is requested (no slide transitions, animations or 'movement' of any kind, the slide is to be presented from the beginning of the oration).

 Judging

-Adjudication will be based on Presenters’ ability to thoroughly and succinctly discuss the following prompts:
+Adjudication will be based on Presenters’ ability to thoroughly and briefly discuss the following prompts:

-- Discuss the Global connections of your research
+• Discuss the Global impact of the research

 Presentation Tips

-- Did the PowerPoint slide enhance the presentation?
-Was it engaging, but clear, legible, and concise?
+• Did the PowerPoint slide enhance the presentation?
+Is it engaging, but clear, legible, and concise?

-- Provide an understanding of the background of the research question being addressed and its significance?
+• Provide an understanding of the background of the research question and its significance?

-- Did the presenter spend adequate time on each element of the presentation, or did he or she elaborate for too long on one aspect, or was the presentation rushed?
+• Spend adequate time on each element of the presentation, or elaborate for too long on one aspect, or seem rushed?

 Engagement